blitzcode/hue-dashboard/README.md

 # Build & Setup

-This project uses `stack`, so build with
+This project uses [stack](http://docs.haskellstack.org/en/stable/README/), so build with

     stack build

 and run with

-    stack exec haskell-hue
+    stack exec hue-dashboard

 Like any Hue API application you'll have to authorize access to your bridge by pushlinking.
 The program will discover your bridge and prompt you to press the button on your bridge when running the first time.
 Subsequent runs will restore this configuration from the created `config.yaml`.

 After startup connect to `localhost:8001` to view the dashboard.
+Be advised that the dashboard might also be visible to others on the network.

 # Compatibility